 Mark graduated from University of California, Berkeley with a Bachelor of Arts in Economics.
 He has obtained the CompTIA A+ and Network+, Microsoft MCP, and Cisco CCIE Routing and Switching certifications.

 By Mark Kyrnin:

 Personal computers are a large portion of our everyday lives now.
-With technology rapidly changing and the shift to mobile computing devices, it is important to stay familiar with today's computer environment to stay up to date in this fast changing world of technology.
+With technology rapidly changing and the shift to mobile computing devices, it is important to be familiar with today's computer environment to stay up to date in this fast changing world of technology.

 - Tech For Anyone